How To Draft A Basic Bodice Block Pattern?

 How to draft a bodice block – interactive tutorial

-Need more time to gather your measurements?
-Download this bodice measurements cheat sheet: a one-page, print-ready PDF with clear illustrations.
-Fill it out at your own pace, then return to enter your measurements into the interactive tutorial below.
+Download this one-page, print-ready PDF with illustrated instructions.
+Fill it out at your own pace, then return to the interactive tutorial below.

 Body height